KnK has a terrible cast of side-characters

 "You mean your memories are just a form of language to you?"
 I mumbled, unable to hold myself back.
 The events of the day before were stored within him as records, and not as memories.
 Because of that, a walking mass of data such as him had no concept of self.
 It was impossible for someone who couldn't recognize his own memories.
 To him, memories didn't exist as a foundation for his sense of self, but rather as a source of information in order to survive the world around him.
 The will of the man known as Kurogiri Satsuki was a very faint thing.
 Because of that, he only ever spoke if he was talked to first, and accepted all things without any resistance whatsoever.
 In the first place, he couldn't resist, even if he wanted to - Kara no Kyokai Chapter 6.

-This is why he is often compared to Mikiya Kokutou, but noted to be fundamentally different at the same time: Both accept everything, but for different reasons.
-God's Word does so because it is the only way he can navigate reality: he needs information to make sense of the world.
-Mikiya, on the other hand, accepts everything to maintain his inner peace and a sense of self amidst the chaos.
-One tries to interpret the world but cannot reconcile it with his understanding; the other moves through it with an unshakable peace, embodying a state akin to Stillness.
+Both accept everything, but for entirely different reasons.
+God's Word does so because it is the only way he can navigate reality; he requires information to make sense of the world.
+Mikiya, on the other hand, accepts everything in order to preserve his inner peace and sense of self amidst the world's chaos.
+One seeks to interpret reality but cannot reconcile it with his understanding.
+The other simply moves through it with an unshakable peace, embodying something akin to Stillness.

-Bonus Section: The Commentary in Volume 3 and its interpretation:
+Bonus Section: The Commentary from Volume 3 and its interpretation:

 One of the re-releases of Kara no Kyoukai includes a commentary in Volume 3 offering an interpretation that, while academically interesting, ultimately misrepresents the core themes of the work.
 Crucially, this commentary was not written by Kinoko Nasu himself, but by Kiyoshi Kasai; a writer Nasu has long admired and cited as an early influence.